-Of the ten variants in APOE non-coding regions only one, c.44-1G>C, is predicted Pathogenic through a possible aberrant splicing of APOE mRNA.
-Its absence in control cohorts (Table 2) and the low wPRS observed for this variant carrier (Table 1) are further arguments for the pathogenicity of c.44-1G>C. One variant, c.*25C>T, was predicted to localize within a miRNA target.
-Variants in 3’UTR region of cholesterol homeostasis regulatory genes such as PCSK9 [40] are associated to modifications in cholesterol levels by miRNA regulation.
-However, more studies are needed to explore if c.*25C>T could affect APOE expression.
-All in all, functional studies on cell models expressing the identified variants and RNA sequencing could be of great interest in evaluating their pathogenicity.
+Of the ten variants in APOE non-coding regions only the variant c.44-1G>C is predicted as pathogenic through possible aberrant splicing of APOE mRNA.
+Its absence in control cohorts (Table 2) and the low wPRS observed for the carrier of this variant (Table 1) are further arguments for the pathogenicity of c.44-1G>C. The variant c.*25C>T is predicted to be located within a miRNA target.
+Variants in the 3’UTR of cholesterol homeostasis regulatory genes such as PCSK9 [40] are associated with modifications in cholesterol levels by miRNA regulation.
+However, additional studies are needed to explore if c.*25C>T affects APOE expression.
+Future functional studies in cell models expressing our identified variants and RNA sequencing may be of great interest in evaluating the pathogenicity of each.

-With the objective of evaluating the polygenic contribution in this ADH/FCHL cohort we report that a larger proportion of ADH cases is of polygenic origin among carriers of an APOE variant when compared to ADH non-APOE-carriers (Figure 2).
-Suggesting that a substantial proportion of the APOE variants may not be the major ADH cause.
-And as we might expect, carriers of an APOE VUS or LB variant most likely have a polygenic ADH (Figure 3) and, thus, these variants are less likely to be the major ADH cause.
-Moreover, in this APOE-ADH/FCHL cohort, the 12 common LDL-C-raising alleles genotyped in the weighted polygenic score (wPRS) had no significant effect on the individual LDL-C level (Figure 4) suggesting a major effect of the carried pathogenic APOE variant or of a variant in another unidentified dyslipidemic gene.
+With the objective of evaluating the polygenic contribution in the ADH/FCHL cohort, we report that a greater proportion of ADH cases are polygenic among carriers of an APOE variant compared to ADH non-APOE-carriers (Figure 2).
+This result indicates that most APOE variants may not be the major cause of ADH.
+Also, carriers of an APOE VUS or LB variant probably have polygenic ADH (Figure 3) and are less likely to be the major cause of ADH.
+In the APOE-ADH/FCHL cohort, the 12 common genotyped alleles that increase LDL-C in the weighted polygenic score (wPRS) have no significant effect on the individual level of LDL-C (Figure 4).
+This suggests a major effect due to the pathogenic APOE variant or a variant in another unidentified dyslipidemic gene.

-Statins are the most commonly used cholesterol-lowering drugs worldwide.
-In a small subgroup of 11 APOE-ADH/FCHL unrelated probands (including 5 p.Leu167del carriers), we report a fold LDL-C reduction significantly higher than estimated for FH patients (ADH with a mutation within the LDLR gene) (Table 3).
-This higher response to statins has been previously described in a cohort of 22 p.Leu167del Spanish carriers [12].
-Our results add arguments for the screening for APOE variants in the dyslipidemia diagnosis journey, not only for the p.Leu167del but also for other rare variants throughout the APOE gene.
+Statins are the most used cholesterol-lowering drugs worldwide.
+In a small subgroup of 11 APOE-ADH/FCHL unrelated probands including five p.Leu167del carriers, we report a significantly greater fold-reduction of LDL-C than estimated for FH patients who present ADH due to a mutation within the LDLR gene (Table 3).
+This improved response to statins is described in a cohort of 22 p.Leu167del Spanish carriers [12].
+Our results argue for the screening of APOE variants in the journey to diagnose dyslipidemia for p.Leu167del variants and other rare variants throughout the APOE gene.

 4. Materials and Methods

 4.1.
-Probands inclusion
+Proband inclusion

-ADH and FCHL probands from European origin were recruited between 2012 and 2020 through the French National Research Network on Hypercholesterolemia including 38 clinicians from all over France.
-ADH inclusion criteria were: total and LDL-cholesterol values above the 90th percentile when compared to sex- and age-matched European populations (20, 21) [which correspond to a TC-MoM (see below) above 1.2, and a LDL-MoM (see below) above 1.3].
-The FCHL inclusion criteria were: total-cholesterol and TG values above the 90th percentile when compared to sex- and age-matched European populations [41,42] [which correspond to a TC-MoM (see below) above 1.2, and a TG-MoM (see below) above 2.0].
-For patients on regular treatment for whom pre-treatment values were not available, untreated LDL-cholesterol value was estimated using the correction factors for statins ± ezetimibe medication given by a meta-analysis of 71 reports [31].
+ADH and FCHL probands of European origin were recruited between 2012 and 2020 through the French National Research Network on Hypercholesterolemia and included 38 clinicians from all over France.
+ADH inclusion criterion was total and LDL-C values above the 90th percentile compared to sex- and age-matched European populations (20, 21).
+This corresponded to a TC-MoM (see below) above 1.2 and a LDL-MoM (see below) above 1.3.
+The FCHL inclusion criteria were: total-cholesterol and TG values above the 90th percentile when compared to sex- and age-matched European populations [41,42].
+This corresponded to a TC-MoM (see below) above 1.2, and a TG-MoM (see below) above 2.0.
+For patients on regular treatment for whom pre-treatment values were not available, the untreated LDL-C value was estimated using the correction factors for statins ± ezetimibe medication given by a meta-analysis of 71 reports [31].

 4.2.
 Molecular analysis